CodecoolGlobal/tech-interview-workbook-AishSunbae/docs/module_progbasics.md

 1. *Every commit pertains to one fix or feature*
 2. *Don't break the build on any commit*
-3. *purpose is clear from commit msges and description (descriptive commit messages?)*
+3. *purpose is clear from commit msges and description (descriptive commit messages)*

 #### What’s the difference between git and GitHub?

-Git is a distributed version control tool that can manage a development project's source code history, while GitHub is a cloud based platform built around the Git tool.
+Git is a distributed **version control tool** that can manage a development project's source code history, while GitHub is a **cloud based platform** built around the Git tool.

 ## Software design